-Consumer stocks are mixed with shares of consumer staples
+Consumer stocks were rising, with shares of consumer staples

-companies in the S&P 500 adding around 0.3%.
-Shares of consumer
+companies in the S&P 500 adding about 0.3% while shares of

 In other sector news,

 (+) BODY, (+3.9%) Announces review of strategic alternatives,

 hiring Houlihan Lokey Capital as financial advisor or placement

 (-) ORLY, (-0.5%) Guides Q2 EPS at least $0.02 below consensus